ohareza/forcedvr/README.md

 # ForceDVR

-Enables the YouTube seekbar on all streams.
+Enables the YouTube DVR on all streams.